cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

 flavor.
 If you have issues about the ssh key, make sure you imported it in your account (see the Setting up the OpenStack environment) part.

-### Deleting a slave
+### Deleting an Instance

-Similarly the documentation to delete a slave is found at:
+Similarly the documentation to delete an instance is found at:

 <http://configdocs.web.cern.ch/configdocs/nodes/deletenode.html>